By: Gary Roberts.

 The line up for the National was announced last week.
 It comprises Billy and Greg, Josh Larsen, Warren Diem, the winner of the New York State qualifier, plus the top 8 Northern Californians, plus 4 Southern Californians.
 The selection of the Southern Californians will be by invitation.
 It has all the makings for an even greater night than last year's AMA National.

-Gary Hicks assured me that if he is one of the Southern California invitees, he will be sure to bring his own bike!
+Gary Hicks assured me that if he is one of the Southern California invitee, he will be sure to bring his own bike!